Aquanty/rtd-hgs/docs/source/index.rst

 Input instructions !
 Specified stress variation

 Input instructions !
-Input instructions !
-Specified stress variation from file !
+Specified stress

 --------------

-|

 #. **filename** Name of the file that contains the list of nodes to
    which specified stress variation will be assigned.